ChainAgnostic/varsig/README.md

 }
 ```

-Directly signing over IPLD introduces new problems: loss of metadata and canonicalization attacks.
+Directly signing over IPLD introduces new problems: foced encoding and canonicalization attacks.
 Varsig aims to aleviate both.

-## 1.1 Loss of Metadata
+## 1.1 Forced Encoding

+Data must first be rendered to binary before it is signed.
+This means chosing imposing encoding.
+There is no standard way to include the encoding that some IPLD was encoded with other than a CID.
+In IPFS, CIDs imply a link, which can have impliciations for network access and storage.
+Futher, generating a CID means producing a hash, which is then potentially rehashed by the cryptographic signature library.

+To remedy this, Varsig includes the encoding information used in production of the signature.

 ## 1.2 Canonnicalization Attacks